openedx/edx-documentation/en_us/shared/exercises_tools/peer_instruction_tool.rst

 The Peer Instruction learning system provides students with in class opportunities to discuss questions and arrive at a deeper understanding of concepts.
-The Peer Instruction tool emulates this classroom experience for the learners in an online course.
+The peer instruction tool emulates this classroom experience for the learners in an online course.

 .. contents::